 Start by lying on your back, arms and legs extended into the air.
 Bend your knees a bit, so they come to rest on your partner’s hips.
 Now, grab their arms.
 Straighten your legs a bit as your partner leans forward and into a flying plank pose.
 Switch roles.

-Just because we’ve been practicing two-person yoga poses doesn’t mean we will not end class like every other — in Savasana!
+Just because we’ve been practicing new partner yoga poses doesn’t mean we will not end class like every other — in Savasana!